 Soar high above the theme parks and Florida wildlife and join a tour like the Painted Horizons Hot Air Balloon Tour for a private or shared hot air balloon experience.

-This is one of the most unique ways to see Orlando, and the perfect opportunity for a special splurge on your honeymoon.
+This is one of the most unique ways to see Orlando and one of the best tours of Orlando, as well as the perfect opportunity for a special splurge on your honeymoon.

 Don’t worry if you’re afraid of heights, as the experienced captains and guides will talk you through every step and help you enjoy the experience.